natebarksdale/natebarksdale.github.io/src/content/blog/2008-10-09-stone-wall-cuzco-peru.md

 ---
 author: Nate Barksdale
 pubDatetime: 2008-10-09
-modDatetime: 2025-04-08T15:19:45Z
+modDatetime: 2025-04-10T17:29:28Z
 title: Stone wall, Cuzco, Peru
 slug: stone-wall-cuzco-peru
 featured: false
 draft: false
 description: The intricacies of Cuzco's mortarless Incan masonry never cease to amaze me, especially regarding how the seams between the blocks appear on the inside.
 How complex might the joints be?
-The geolocation coordinates for this remarkable structure are approximately -13.5226, -71.9731.
 emoji: 🏛️
 tags:
   - ✨ Wonder